Clipse: 2007–2009: Columbia Records and Til the Casket Drops

 In a May 19, 2007, interview with Eye Weekly, Clipse revealed that the group had been officially released from its recording contract with Jive.
 After this, the duo began discussions with several record labels, eventually signing with Columbia Records on October 26, 2007.
 On February 5, 2008, the duo released the 3rd installment in the We Got it 4 Cheap mixtape series as a free download on their website.
 On August 8, 2008, the duo released the Re-Up Gang's debut studio album, Clipse Presents: The Re-Up Gang through Koch Records.
 The album's first single, "Fast Life", was produced by Scott Storch.
 The single was originally slated for the duo's third album, but they felt it would be better used for the Re-Up Gang album.
-Only Malice and Pusha-T appear on the track.
+Only Malice and Pusha T appear on the track.
 It is the only studio album from the group as after the release of the album, Sandman left the group.

 In November 2008, Clipse announced the launch of their fashion line, Play Cloths.
-A mixtape called Road to Till the Casket Drops was released on December 1, 2008, in promotion of the line and their upcoming album.

-Their final studio album, Til the Casket Drops was released on December 8, 2009.
-In a departure from the group's previous works, which only featured production from the Neptunes, the album features production from Diddy's production team the Hitmen, and DJ Khalil.
-The album did not fare as well commercially as the group's first two albums, peaking at number 41 on the Billboard Hot 200 albums chart, selling only 31,000 copies in its first week.
+A mixtape called Road to Till the Casket Drops was released on December 1, 2008, in promotion of the line and their upcoming album.Til the Casket Drops was released on December 8, 2009.
+In a departure from the group's previous works, which only featured production from the Neptunes, the album was produced by Sean Combs' production team the Hitmen, and DJ Khalil.
+The album did not fare as well commercially as the group's first two albums, peaking at number 41 on the Billboard Hot 200 albums chart, selling 31,000 copies in its first week.